yahoo/elide-doc/pages/guide/v7/10-jsonapi.md

 1. Paginating a collection by row offset and limit.
 2. Paginating a collection by page size and number of pages.
 3. Returning the total size of a collection visible to the given user.
-4. Returning a _meta_ block in the JSON-API response body containing metadata about the collection.
+4. Returning a _meta_ block in the JSON-API response body containing metadata about the collection or individual resources.
 5. A simple way to control:
   * the availability of metadata
   * the number of records that can be paginated